US counts cost of deadly Midwest storms

 Two weeks ago a massive tornado struck the Oklahoma City suburb of Moore, killing 24 people.

-The National Weather Service's Storm Prediction Centre warned that the severe weather was moving east on Sunday, threatening an area from Virginia to Maine with damaging winds and heavy downpours.'Lifted off the road'
+The National Weather Service's Storm Prediction Centre warned that the severe weather was moving east on Sunday, threatening an area from Virginia to Maine with damaging winds and heavy downpours.

 The Oklahoma Corporation Commission said more than 91,000 homes and businesses were still without power on Saturday.
 Workers are trying to clear downed lines.